MDP43140/SuperFreezZ_Next/docs/README.md

 	(optionally add option in setting to be able to set it to DENY)
 - Fix NullPointerException inside AppListAdapter.Thread {} error (how 2 repro:
 	set root method (optional, easier method), start kill apps & immediately exit)
-- Implement a system where apps with "auto" stop method will proritize stop based on battery usage and background time
+- Apps with "auto" stop method will proritize stop based on battery usage and background time
-- Implement a system where if root method used, optionally make apps with "auto" stop method inactive stop, then after unused for a while (prob 24 hours idk), do a normal stop
+- If root method used, optionally make apps with "auto" stop method inactive stop, then after unused for a while (probably about 24 hours idk), do a normal stop
 - Stop apps that is not used for a specified amount of hours
 - Stop apps when the screen turned off
-	- Might need to make a new BroadcastReceiver with SCREEN_OFF intent :idk
+	- Might need to make a new BroadcastReceiver with SCREEN_OFF intent idk
 - Introduction on first launch? (prob have to make IntroActivity)
-- Change app name (Important, its not a good idea to use the same name of existing app, or the author may throw DMCA takedown notice for being copycat).
+- Change app name (Important, its not a good idea to use the same name of existing app).
 - Domi04151309/BatteryTool:
 	- Aggressive Doze, root only (cmd deviceidle ...)
 	- ignore focused apps, root only